 Dr. Pablo Martínez

 He was born in Barcelona in the home of the renowned writer and pastor José M. Martínez.
 He graduated in medicine from the University of Barcelona (1978) and he specialized in Psychiatry.
 He completed his training under the mentoring of Dr. Monty Barker of Bristol, England.
 Currently he holds a private practice with a special focus on psychosomatic medicine and existential psychotherapy, following the approach of Dr. Paul Tournier's Medicine of the whole Person.
+(For more information go to the website Medicine of the Person.)

 Besides his medical practice, he develops an extensive work in Europe as a lecturer and teacher.
 He has been a guest speaker in many countries on topics like “Mind and faith”, “The therapeutic value of the Gospel in emotional problems”, “Temperament and spirituality”, “Taking care of yourself”, “Conflict relationships and forgiveness”, among others.
 His lecturing and Bible teaching have been largely influential on Christian doctors through the work of the International Christian Medical and Dental Association (ICMDA) that appointed him as one of its vice presidents (1998-2006).